-Six Months End ded Se eptember 30, ¢ % 2022 2021 Increase Change (In thousands, exce pt pe rcentages) Product gross profit \$ 5,486 \$ 17,222 \$ (11,736) (68.1)% Service gross profit 11,224 8,001 3,223 40.3 % Total gross profit \$ 16,710 \$ 25,223 \$ (8,513) (33.8)% Product gross margin as a % of product revenues 14.8 % 48.2 % Service gross margin as a % of service revenues 31.4 % 25.3 % Total gross margin as a % of total revenues 22.9 % 37.5 %
+Nine Months Ended December 31, e. % 2022 2021 Increase Change (In thousands, exce pt per centages) Product gross profit \$ 12,357 \$ 22,703 \$ (10,346) (45.6)% Service gross profit 16,173 13,614 2,559 18.8 % Total gross profit \$ 28,530 \$ 36,317 \$ (7,787) (21.4)% Product gross margin as a % of product revenues 20.6 % 44.0 % Service gross margin as a % of service revenues 30.2 % 28.5 % Total gross margin as a % of total revenues 25.1 % 36.6 %

-Our product gross margin as a percentage of product revenues for the three and six months ended September 30, 2022 decreased approximately 4,570 basis points and 3,340 basis points, respectively, compared to the corresponding periods in the prior year.
-The decline was due to global supply chain constraints that prevented the Company from sourcing certain electronics components (most notably semiconductors) through traditional channels at normal prices.
+Our product gross margin as a percentage of product revenues for the three and nine months ended December 31, 2022 decreased approximately 440 basis points and 2,340 basis points, respectively, compared to the corresponding periods in the prior year.
+The decline was primarily due to global supply chain constraints that prevented the Company from sourcing certain electronics components (most notably semiconductors) through traditional channels at normal prices.
 To maintain customer loyalty, increase market penetration, and build buffer stock to reduce future shipping disruptions, the Company sourced various components from electronics brokers (or aftermarket brokers) at elevated prices.
 Electronics brokers typically require buyers to pay upon receipt, whereas traditional sources offer standard payment terms.
-While this dynamic impacted working capital and cash flow in the periods, the Company expects these dynamics to renormalize upon the release of new circuit board designs that have qualified components from traditional supplier channels at more reasonable prices.
-The Company expects to begin shipments of these new circuit boards in the third quarter of fiscal 2023 resulting in improvements in product gross margins.
+While this dynamic impacted working capital and cash flow in the prior periods, the Company saw improvement in the third quarter of fiscal 2023 upon the release of new circuit board designs that have qualified components from traditional supplier channels at more reasonable prices.
+The Company began shipping the new circuit board designs in the third quarter, which increased the product gross margins 2,640 basis points from 3.7% in the prior quarter.